Norma Beecroft: Career

 Beecroft began her career working as a script assistant for television music programs for the Canadian Broadcasting Corporation from 1954-57.
-In 1956-57 she served as president of Canadian Music Associates, the Toronto concert committee of the Canadian League of Composers.
-She continued to work for the CBC in a variety of capacities, including as music consultant (1957–59), script assistant (1962–63), talent relations officer (1963–64), and national radio program organizer (1964–66).
+In 1956-57 she served as president of Canadian Music Associates, which was the Toronto concert committee of the Canadian League of Composers.
+She continued to work for the CBC in various capacities including as music consultant (1957–59), script assistant (1962–63), talent relations officer (1963–64), and national radio program organizer (1964–66).
 From 1966-69 she was a producer for CBC Radio of programs such as Organists in Recital, RSVP, and From the Age of Elegance.
 She hosted and produced Music of Today during these years and continued to appear on the program into the 1970s.
 She also served as the president of Ten Centuries Concerts from 1965-68.

 As a composer, Beecroft is recognized as one of the Canadian pioneers of electronic music.
 From 1967-76 she worked independently at the Electronic Music Studio at the University of Toronto's Faculty of Music.
 She focused on multitrack recording and looping as an extension of existing instrumental or vocal sounds.
 Debussy was an early influence on her aesthetic, which was also shaped by her studies with Weinzweig, Petrassi, and Maderna.
 The first Canadian woman composer to be educated in Europe, Beecroft was also impressed by Karlheinz Stockhausen, who was among the first composers to blend electronic sounds with live instruments.
 Her book, Conversations With Post World War II Pioneers of Electronic Music, features composers from that period.